leftgoes/Julia/README.md

+# Project Julia
-# Python project for rendering Julia sets and the Mandelbrot set
+Python project for rendering Julia sets and the Mandelbrot set given a function